tedem/dotfiles/README.md

 Use the commands below to copy your current local configuration files into this dotfiles directory (backup).

-**⚠️ Note on Paths (macOS):** The source paths below are valid for macOS.
-If you are using Linux or Windows, you will need to replace the path segment `$HOME/Library/Application Support/Code/User/` with the appropriate configuration directory for your operating system (e.g., `~/.config/Code/User/` on Linux).

 ### 1. Git Configuration

 Run the following command to back up your global Git settings.